lambertlb/ElectronicBattleMat/README.md

 | **Gson**                | Apache License 2.0 | https://github.com/google/gson                        |
 | **Commons FileUpload**  | Apache License 2.0 | https://commons.apache.org/proper/commons-fileupload/ |
 |                         |                    |                                                       |

+### Included Dungeon
+This deliverable also includes a dungeon.
+I made it from the free module [Dawn of the Scarlet Sun](https://paizo.com/products/btpy8rgh).
+All pictures and text come from the PDF and should abide by its rules.
+Later I might give a small tutorial on how I used GIMP 2 to prepare the assets to include in the battle mat.
+I haven't had time to do this yet.